 In the Indian context, this offers a unique opportunity for players in the logistics sector to up the game and emerge as an enabler of stability and growth, domestically as well as internationally.
 This is because our sector has the potential to augment all other sectors by reducing logistics costs through lean operations and digital technologies, eventually turning Indian products more price competitive.

 During the nation-wide lockdown due to the pandemic, Indian logistics industry has played a critical role in ensuring timely delivery of essential commodities across the country.
 The industry is vigilantly bearing the responsibility of keeping in check the safety and security of its frontline staff.
 At the same time, our sector’s operational inadequacies are exposed and visible now more than ever.
 The sector continues to be highly fragmented with unorganized players accounting for ~90% of the total market share.
 A large part of their operations are riddled with inefficiencies which makes it doubly difficult for them to counter challenging times like these.
-Our industry continues to struggle due to a wide variety of challenges:

 1. Skilled personnel